djzort/pdns-backend-pgsql-cidr-based-bulk-cpe/README.md

 TODO
 ----

+* Allow highest and lowest (i.e. network and broadcast IP) to be special case
 * Map all of the queries to something appropriate
 * Ensure that everything PowerDNS might do is mapped to something sane
 * Refine the PostgreSQL functions for performance and sanity